 In the AM console, select the Top Level Realm on the Realms page.

-AM allows you to organize identities, policies, and policy agent profiles into realms as described in Chapter 2, "Setting Up Realms" in the Setup and Maintenance Guide.
+AM allows you to organize identities, policies, and agent profiles into realms as described in Chapter 2, "Setting Up Realms" in the Setup and Maintenance Guide.
 For now, use the default Top Level Realm.